 The situation is usually that a woman has met someone online.
-This is of itself isn’t strange in 2018.
+This by itself isn’t strange in this day and age.
 A lot of people meet online, and many happy and successful marriages and relationships result from doing so, both in and out of the military.

 But in this case, after meeting online, the woman is sent photos of a service member.
 She is led to believe she is now talking with or dating a member of the US military.
 They might have a name, backstory, and a history of military service.